No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 • Private Warehouses: These are owned or leased facilities solely dedicated to your business.
 While more cost-intensive, they provide greater control over operations and security.

-• Bonded Warehouses: Located in or near ports, these warehouses are government-approved spaces where imported goods can be stored temporarily to defer the payment of import duties.
+• Bonded Warehouses: Typically located in or near ports, these government-approved spaces serve as secure facilities for temporarily storing imported goods.
+As a result, businesses can defer the payment of import duties until the goods are ready to enter the market.

 The following section focuses on the key features that set international warehousing apart, helping you make informed decisions when storing goods abroad.